Azure/autorest.java/readme.md

 | `--name-for-ungrouped-operations` | String.
 Name for ungrouped operation group.
 Default to `ResourceProviders` for Lite. |

 `fluent` option will change the default value for some vanilla options.
-For example, `generate-client-interfaces`, `context-client-method-parameter`, `required-parameter-client-methods`, `model-override-setter-from-superclass` option is by default `true`.
+For example, `generate-client-interfaces`, `context-client-method-parameter`, `required-parameter-client-methods` option is by default `true`.

 The code formatter would require Java 11+ runtime.